A degree preserving delta wye transformation with applications to 6-regular graphs and Feynman periods: -YY Equivalence Classes of 6-regular Graphs

 \begin{theorem} If it exists in the $\Delta$-YY equivalence class of a simple 6-regular graph, a double-edged graph is a maximal graph in the $\Delta$-YY equivalence class. \end{theorem} \begin{proof} Let $G$ be a double-edged graph on $n$ vertices in the equivalence class of a simple graph.
 Since $G$ is double-edged, $G^S$ is 3-regular, so we can use the handshaking lemma to find the number of connections, $m=\frac{3n}{2}$.
 Now assume for contradiction that there exists a graph $G'$ on $n+1$ vertices in the equivalence class.
 The minimum number of connections that this graph could have is $\frac{3(n+1)}{2}$, in the case where every connection is of size 2.
 We cannot have fewer connections because there are no connections of greater size, by Lemma~\ref{lem no big connections}.
 However, by Proposition~\ref{prop m edges}, $G'$ must have $m=\frac{3n}{2}$ connections.
 So we find that $\frac{3(n+1)}{2}\leq m = \frac{3n}{2}$, which provides a contradiction.
 Therefore, the double-edged graph is a maximal graph in the equivalence class. \end{proof}

 Given these special minimal and maximal graphs, one might hope that they are unique, so that these equivalence classes form lattices, however this is not the case.
-The maximal double-edged graphs are not always unique, nor are the maximal graphs when double-edge graphs do not exist.
+The maximal double-edged graphs are not always unique, nor are the maximal graphs when double-edged graphs do not exist.
 In Figure \ref{fig:110} we can see a set of maximal double-edged graphs in the equivalence class of the given simple graph, showing that these are not always unique.
 In Figure \ref{fig:112} we can see a set of maximal graphs of the equivalence class of the given simple graph, where no double-edged graphs exist in the class.
 Whether or not the simple graphs are unique minimal graphs is still an open question.
+We looked at all simple 6 regular graphs on 9 and 10 vertices and found that they were unique minimal graphs in their equivalence classes using a brute force method of finding equivalent graphs which starts at the simple graph and computes all possible sequences of 20 $\Delta$-YY operations.
+It is easy to see that any minimal graph of an equivalence class containing a simple graph must also be a simple graph, so this question is equivalent to asking if it is possible to find two equivalent simple graphs.